davebenson/doom4-walkthrough/README.md

 * Spectre: ???
 * Revenant: 3

+## Your Dossier

+These are accessed by the central button on PS4.

+I'm too lazy to describe these pages in detail, but:

+* When you get an Auto-Map, the effect is to enhance the map in your Dossier.
+Praetor Suit upgrades can improve the map in various ways
+* The Codex page will let you see if you have missed any Codex Entries

 # Mission 0:  Pre-UAC

 At the beginning of the game, you wake up chained to an operating table